 Choose Top-Down When:

-• You've had fit problems in the past and want to try on as you go
+- You have had fit problems in the past and want to try on as you go

 Choose Bottom-Up When:

-• You want seams for structure
+- You want seams to provide structure and longevity

 Either Method Works When: